 In addition to that, you can use a VPN to avoid georestrictions meaning you can browse otherwise censored websites or simply use streaming services not available in your country.

 It’s also possible to even gain cheaper prices on certain products by using a VPN.
 Some retailers such as airlines and hotel companies use your browsing history to offer you more expensive prices.
-With your history disguised by a VPN, you’re given the cheapest price every time.
+With your history disguised by a

 There’s also the advantage of no bandwidth limitations.
 While many ISPs may limit your browsing speeds after excessive use, using a VPN means they can’t track what you’re doing.
 ISPs are prone to limiting download speeds when torrenting, so this is particularly useful if you download many files regularly.